 Personally, I like Woody Allen, especially the ‘earlier, funnier ones’, and equally so his small canon of book writing.
-It inspired me to dig into my inner weirdness and cut loose without regard to form, length, character arc, subject, political correctness, popularity, genre or conventions.
+It inspired me in the early 2000s to dig into my inner weirdness and cut loose without regard to form, length, character arc, subject, political correctness, popularity, genre or conventions.

 “The Real Jamie Oliver and Other Stories” may have some of those attributes, but if it does, it’s a huge accident.